ENV590/env590.github.io/_pages/syllabus.md

 # Course Overview
 ## Class Hours
-M-W 10:15 to 11:30 LSRC (Grainger Hall 2102) <br>
+M-W 10:05 to 11:20 Gross Hall 100C (The Generator) <br>
 To join class on Zoom click [here](https://duke.zoom.us/j/91030346237?pwd=eGpDejNMcmR4SmVOZFR2enNrZjl2QT09). <br>
-Passcode: F2022 <br>
+Passcode: F2023 <br>

 ## Instructor
 Luana Medeiros Marangon Lima <br>
-Office: Gross Hall - 101B <br>
+Office: Gross Hall - 102K <br>
 E-mail: luana.marangon.lima@duke.edu <br>
-Office hours: Wed 11:45-12:45pm (Gross Hall 101B or [Luana's Zoom](https://duke.zoom.us/my/luanalima)), or by appointment. <br>
+Office hours: Wed 11:30-13:00pm (Gross Hall 102K or [Luana's Zoom](https://duke.zoom.us/my/luanalima)), or by appointment. <br>

 ## Teaching Assistant
-Jeff Fromuth <br>
+Marcio Ribeiro <br>
-email: jeffrey.fromuth@duke.edu <br>
+email: marcio.ribeiro@duke.edu <br>
 Office hour: TBD <br>

 ## Communication
 We will use Slack for communication.
 I will add all students to the slack workspace I've created for the class.
-Using slack will assure I never miss an email from you and will also keep us one text message away!
+Using slack will assure I never miss an email/text from you and will also keep us one text message away!
 You may use slack on your computer and/or phone. <br>
-Click [here](https://join.slack.com/t/modernpowersystems/shared_invite/zt-1eyrbwh34-ZN7QVFbBX0avgh~1N1s8Vw) to join our slack workspace.
+Click [here](https://join.slack.com/t/duke-2xw1946/shared_invite/zt-224ncrs7l-3YGJVIwKwXEA3vv0B2fWNA) to join our slack workspace.

 # Course Description
 The electric power grid is undergoing a major transformation.
 On the generation side we see an increase in renewable energy penetration driven by the need to reduce CO_2 emissions.
 On the demand side we face new consumption profiles such as plug-in vehicles, smart homes and smart buildings.
 The course will focus on the economics of modern power grids to facilitate the integration of these new agents. <br>